peterChain7/Writeup/backticks/README.md

          <script>alert('xss')</script>

-  Since our aim is to gain full access to the system so let's try to execute system comand by `php code injection` many payloads failed but since from `ftp server` i learned something `backticks` i tryed to use backticks triks to execute commandds
+  Since our aim is to gain full access to the system, so let's try to execute system comand by `php code injection` many payloads failed but since from `ftp server` i learned something `backticks` i tryed to use backticks triks to execute commandds